Bryant–Wagner brawl: Background

 The teams representing Bryant University and Wagner College advanced to the championship game of the 2022 Northeast Conference tournament.
 Bryant, a Division I school since 2008, finished 16–2 in conference play to claim its first-ever NEC regular season title.
 It did so by defeating Wagner 78–70 in the regular season finale, pushing the Seahawks down to second place in the NEC with a 15–3 conference record.
 Wagner started conference play 13–0, but lost three of its last five games.
 Senior guard Elijah Ford, Wagner's top shot-blocker and third-leading scorer, tore his ACL in February, which ended his season and college career, and Wagner struggled in his absence.

-Throughout the season, Bryant was led by star player Peter Kiss, whose 25.1 points per game made him the top scorer in all of Division I college basketball.
-However, Kiss was known for having a controversial reputation.
-In November, Kiss was suspended for the first two games of the season by Bryant head coach Jared Grasso for an unspecified violation of team rules.
-After an altercation-riddled game against Long Island in February which saw 12 total technical fouls and four ejections handed out, Kiss was suspended two games for unsportsmanlike conduct.

-Despite leading the conference and country in scoring, Kiss was not selected as the NEC's Player of the Year; the award instead went to Wagner's Alex Morales, who won it for a second straight season.
-It was theorized that Kiss' antics played a role in him losing the award.

-During Wagner's team practice the afternoon before the championship game, several Bryant fans entered the gymnasium to receive game tickets and vulgarly heckled the team, causing Wagner to move its Tuesday practice to nearby Providence College, hours before the game.
+In fear of being heckled by Bryant students, Wagner moved its Tuesday practice to nearby Providence College, hours before the game.
 As Wagner players got off the team bus and entered the Chace Athletic Center right before the game, Bryant students continued to harass Wagner players, with one shouting "Fuck you, Martinez!" at Will Martinez.
-Bryant's public address announcer requested several times that Bryant students tone down the explicit language used to heckle Wagner, but the warnings were not followed.
+Bryant's public address announcer Jake Zimmer requested several times that Bryant students tone down the explicit language used to heckle Wagner, but the warnings were not followed.

-Bryant jumped out to a dominant 36–6 lead over Wagner in the first half of the championship game.
-Throughout the game, Kiss regularly taunted opposing players and fans by showboating, flexing, sticking his tongue out and doing push-ups after field goals.
-On one occasion, after making a 3-pointer, he pointed towards a reporter who had picked Wagner to win and screamed, "That's for you, bitch!"
+Bryant jumped out to a dominant 36–6 lead over Wagner in the first half of the championship game, where they cruised to a sizeable lead at halftime.